cairo-book/cairo-book/src/ch03-02-dictionaries.md

 This method receives the entry and the new value as a parameter and returns the updated dictionary.

 Let us see an example using `entry` and `finalize`.
-Imagine we would like to implement our own version of the `get` method from a dictionary.
+Imagine we would like to implement our version of the `get` method from a dictionary.
 We should then do the following:

 1. Create the new entry to add using the `entry` method
 2. Insert back the entry where the `new_value` equals the `previous_value`.